Swinject/SwinjectAutoregistration/README.md

 The `autoregister` function is given the `PetOwner` initializer `init(pet:Animal)`.
 From its signature Swinject knows that it needs a dependency `Animal` and resolves it from the container.
 Nothing else is needed.

-Autoregistration becomes really useful when used to register services with many dependendencies.
+Autoregistration becomes especially useful when used to register services with many dependencies.
 Compare autoregistration code:

 ```swift
 container.autoregister(MyService.self, initializer: MyService.init)